Foundations of geometric approximate group theory: Three approaches to geometric group theory

-\begin{remark}[Geometric group theory via Cayley graphs] The most concrete approach, favoured by most elementary textbooks, is to start from a \emph{finitely-generated} group $G$.
-With every finite generating set $S$ of $G$ one can then associate the corresponding \emph{Cayley graph} (or ``Dehn Gruppenbild'') $\mathrm{Cay}(G,S)$, which is a locally finite connected graph and hence can be considered as a proper geodesic metric space.\footnote{See Appendix \ref{AppendixLSG} for our terminology concerning metric spaces and their large-scale geometry.} Cayley graphs with respect to different finite generating systems are quasi-isometric to each other (in fact, even bi-Lipschitz), and hence quasi-isometry invariants of their Cayley graphs yield geometric invariants of finitely-generated groups. \end{remark} \begin{remark}[Geometric group theory via geometric actions] While the Cayley graph approach to geometric group theory is the most elementary one, historically geometric group theory did not arise from the study of group actions on graphs, but rather from the actions of Fuchsian and Kleinian groups on the corresponding hyperbolic spaces.
+\begin{remark}[Geometric group theory via Cayley graphs] Most elementary textbooks favor the concrete approach of starting with a \emph{finitely-generated} group $G$.
+With every finite generating set $S$ of $G$, one can then associate the corresponding \emph{Cayley graph} (or ``Dehn Gruppenbild'') $\mathrm{Cay}(G,S)$, which is a locally finite connected graph and hence can be considered as a proper geodesic metric space.\footnote{See Appendix \ref{AppendixLSG} for our terminology concerning metric spaces and their large-scale geometry.} Cayley graphs with respect to different finite generating sets are quasi-isometric to each other (in fact, even bi-Lipschitz), and hence quasi-isometry invariants of their Cayley graphs yield geometric invariants of finitely-generated groups. \end{remark} \begin{remark}[Geometric group theory via geometric actions] While the Cayley graph approach to geometric group theory is the most elementary one, historically geometric group theory did not arise from the study of group actions on graphs, but rather from the actions of Fuchsian and Kleinian groups on the corresponding hyperbolic spaces.
 To include such actions into the theory, one observes that both the action of a finitely-generated group on its Cayley graph and, say, the action of a surface group on the hyperbolic plane are \emph{proper} and \emph{cobounded}; such actions are sometimes called \emph{geometric}.
 It is a fundamental result of geometric group theory, discovered by Schwarz and re-discovered by Milnor, that all proper geodesic metric spaces on which a given group $G$ acts geometrically are quasi-isometric to each other.
 Quasi-isometry invariants of such spaces thus yield geometric invariants of the acting group, and this provides a second approach to geometric group theory.

 It turns out a posteriori that the class of groups which admit geometric actions on proper geodesic metric spaces coincides with the class of finitely-generated groups, hence the scope of this second approach is not larger than the scope of the first approach.
 However, from the approximate group point of view this has the advantage that it does not require the notion of a generating set, which is problematic for approximate groups. \end{remark}